 — Isabela Pineda is an architecture student at the Pontifical Catholic University of Ecuador.

-Watch a 2-minute video about Isabela’s project:
+Watch a 2-minute video about Isabela’s project from 2022: